 A number of the proposed alternatives are a world away from the existing route in terms of scenic value and atmosphere.
-Network Rail have, on many occasions, replaced a tranquil country walk with a path (or verge) alongside a busy, noisy road.
-The qualitative difference between the existing and proposed routes do not appear to have been appreciated by Network Rail but they will often be enough, in themselves, to stop people from walking them.
+Network Rail has, on many occasions, replaced a tranquil country walk with a route alongside a busy, noisy road and in other cases proposes to divert a route alongside a railway line.
+The qualitative difference between the existing and proposed routes does not appear to have been appreciated by Network Rail but they will often be enough, in themselves, to stop people from walking them.
+Ramblers consider that Network Rail has entirely failed to consider that routes, especially rural routes, are in the main used by walkers to walk for walking's sake.